cristianastan2/AOES-CLIM670-CESM-LandModeling/_episodes/02-Land-Experiments.md

 ## Experiment 3:  Understand Inputs for CLM

+Create a new experiment exactly like the first one, but change it to use your new file.

+> ## Cloning
+>
+> What command creates an exact replica of another experiment?
+>
+> Where is that command run from?
+>
+{: .challenge}

 Look at the `lnd_in` namelist for the first experiment.

 > ## Resolved Namelists